Merlot 48% / Shiraz 42% / Cabernet Franc 8% / Petit Verdot 2%

 Bronze Decanter World Wine Awards

-The Cocoa Hill Red 2010 is a youthful yet refined blend of Merlot (63%), Shiraz (32%) and Cabernet Franc (5%) which grows in the decomposed red granite soils of Cocoa Hill – a hilltop in the folds of the Stellenbosch Mountain, superbly positioned in prime South African terroir.
+The Cocoa Hill Red 2011 is a youthful yet refined blend of Merlot (48%), Shiraz (42%), Cabernet Sauvignon (8%) and Petit Verdot (2%) which grows in the decomposed red granite soils of Cocoa Hill – a hilltop in the folds of the Stellenbosch Mountain, superbly positioned in prime South African terroir.

-The wine shows the spicy fullness and upfront fruit of Shiraz, the plum fruit, red berries and supple tannins of Merlot, The hint of Cabernet Franc lends depth and structure, while rounding off the blend.
+The wine shows bright fruits on the nose with hints of spice, liquorice and clove.
+The palate shows smooth pure fruit with refined notes of raspberries, cherries and plum.
 The palate is full, fresh and lively with a dense yet very supple tannin structure and a well-balanced, integrated acidity leaving a persisting finish.

 Fermentation and Ageing:

 The wines individually spent approximately 8-12 days in vineyard specific batches for the primary alcoholic fermentation with gentle pump-overs for colour and tannin extraction being performed twice daily.
 The wines then underwent malolactic fermentation providing complexity and fullness.
 Certain batches were carefully barrel matured for 14 months in second fill French oak barrels and a small un-oaked component was used to provide a fresh and lively character.

 Braised oxtail, Boeuf bourguignon, charcuterie platter and Smoked kudu Carpaccio